 John Mc Crae, a doctor serving in the Canadian Armed Forces overseas was inspired by the sight of the Poppy Fields

 and wrote the now famous poem 'In Flanders Field' As a result of the poem being published and its International acclaim, the Poppy became the symbol of the fallen Veterans lost in Battle.
-Buy a Poppy, wear it proudly and take a moment out of your busy day on Thursday, Nov.11/2021 to remember those who gave so much so that we and others can enjoy our precious freedom.
-2021 marks the 100th anniversary of the 'Poppy"
+Buy a Poppy, wear it proudly and take a moment out of your busy day on Friday Nov.11/2021 to remember those who gave so much so that we and others can enjoy our precious freedom.
+2021 marked the 100th anniversary of the 'Poppy"

 Thanks to the lifting of some pandemic restriction, visitors and residents of CK will once again be allowed to honour Veterans at the Chatham Cenotaph on Remembrance Day.
 Canada's veterans will be celebrated with a march from the Chatham Armoury to the Cenotaph on King St. via the foot bridge at Tecumseh Park.
 The Veteran Walkway will be blocked off for the ceremony taking place at 11 A.M.